Alberta Record

 · Bill / Governance Change · enacted

-Amends the Provincial Health Agencies Act to change community health councils from a mandatory element of regional health authority structure to a discretionary one, subject to ministerial approval and control.
+Amends the Provincial Health Agencies Act to change community health councils from a mandatory element of regional health authority structure to a discretionary one, subject to ministerial approval.

 What changed

-• Repealed and substituted Section 10 of the former Regional Health Authorities Act, making the establishment of community health councils discretionary for provincial health agencies or regional health authorities, requiring approval from the sector Minister (Section 40(18)).
+• Amended the Provincial Health Agencies Act to repeal Section 10 of the former Regional Health Authorities Act, making community health council establishment discretionary for provincial health agencies or regional health authorities, requiring ministerial approval (Section 40(18) of the Provincial Health Agencies Act).

-• Empowered the sector Minister to direct a provincial health agency or regional health authority to disestablish one or more community health councils (Section 10(5) of the new Act).
+• Empowered the Minister to direct a provincial health agency or regional health authority to disestablish community health councils (Section 10(5) of the Provincial Health Agencies Act).

-• Stipulated that community health councils must be established in accordance with an approved health plan and regulations (Section 10(2) of the new Act).
+• Stipulated that community health councils must be established in accordance with an approved health plan and regulations (Section 10(2) of the Provincial Health Agencies Act).

 Why it matters